noah-isayas/order-system/README.md

-Due to unforeseen circumstances beyond my control, this project was completed independently, adhering to the guidelines and objectives outlined in the assignment.

 Kandidatnr.:	2032
 Gruppenummer:   38

+Difficulties
+- Due to unforeseen circumstances beyond my control, this project was completed independently, adhering to the guidelines and objectives outlined in the assignment.
+- I was not able to implement more functionality other than (Create an address and add it to a customer ) due to the amount of work I already had
+- Writing comprehensive tests also became a difficulty for the same reason.
+- Mock data was also something I should have implemented, but I was told this was time-consuming, but i later learned this would have been for the better.
+I apologize for any extra work this may cause you.

 Introduction